Skip to main content

 You’ve been accepted to college (congrats!) and you’re starting to receive financial aid offers.
 These offers tell you how much financial aid you will receive if you attend that college and can help you figure out how much you may need to pay out of pocket.
 They’re the key to understanding the costs of attending your different college options.

 College can be as expensive as a car or even a house, and you’d never buy a car or a house without knowing the costs.
-Similarly, make sure you understand the full costs of attending each college before making your choice by following these steps:
+Similarly, make sure you understand the full costs of attending each college before making your choice.
+Due to delays in FAFSA processing times, you may still be waiting to receive some financial aid offers.
+It is important to wait until you have received all your aid offers before committing to a school so that you can accurately compare costs.
+Once you have all of your aid offers, follow these steps:

 Review all your financial aid offers

-Don't stop at reviewing one financial aid offer.
-Make sure you understand the costs for each of your college options.
-If you haven't received a financial aid offer from a college where you are admitted, call the financial aid office and see if they need any additional information from you.
+Make sure you understand the costs associated with attending each of your college options.
+If you haven't yet received a financial aid offer from a school where you've been accepted, call their financial aid office to better understand their timeline and to see if they require any additional information from you.

 Find the starting cost for each of your colleges

-Financial aid offers may not have all the information you need.
-One of the most critical pieces of information is the cost of attendance.
-Look on the college website to see if they have updated costs for tuition and fees, housing and meals (if living on campus), and other estimates like books, supplies, and transportation.
-If not, the College Board’s BigFuture can be a good place to look.
-These costs are the best starting point for interpreting each college's financial aid.
+Financial aid offers may not provide you with all the necessary information.
+One of the most important pieces of information to consider is the cost of attendance.
+Check the college's website for updated costs of tuition and fees, housing and meals (if you plan to live on campus), and other estimates such as books, supplies, and transportation.
+If you cannot find this information on the college website, look at the College Board's BigFuture, but keep in mind that these costs may be outdated.
+Knowing the accurate costs is essential to understanding each college's financial aid offer.

 Identify the different types of financial aid on your offers

-Financial aid is not all the same, and three different types can show up on your financial aid offers.
-Grants and scholarships are the best type of financial aid because it’s money that does not need to be repaid.
-Loans are borrowed money and must be paid back, usually with interest.
-Lastly, work-study is a kind of financial aid that you earn by working on-campus throughout the school year.
-To find out more about each type of financial aid, check out this article
+Grants and scholarships are the best types of financial aid because they provide money that doesn't need to be repaid.
+Loans are borrowed money that must be paid back, usually with interest.
+Lastly, work-study is a type of financial aid that you earn by working on campus throughout the school year.
+To learn more about each type of financial aid, check out this article.

 Do the math for yourself

-Consider how many years you will need to attend to receive your degree
+Consider how many years it will take to complete your degree

-The costs you are calculating are for one year.
-Consider your estimated bill as an annual expense until you graduate and, if you borrow student loans, how this will impact the amount you will need to start repaying after you graduate.
-The College Cost Calculator will show you your estimated bill for one year and provide an estimated loan debt based on the number of years you need to graduate.
-This is a great first step to creating a long term plan to cover your college costs.
+Keep in mind that the costs you're calculating are for one year only.
+Consider your estimtated bill as an annual expense for each year until you graduate and, if you plan to borrow student loans, how this will impact the amount you'll need to repay after graduation.
+The College Cost Calculator will show you your estimated bill for one year and your estimated loan debt based on the number of years you'll need to attend to graduate.
+This is a great starting point for creating a long-term plan to cover your college expenses.